Matt-Caspermeyer/H3B/README.md

   b.
 After you click OK, the game will most likely crash exit to Windows.
   c.
 If the game does not crash after you click OK, it is highly recommended to quit your game rather than continue since behavior may be strange.
 3. Save your game often just in case!
+4. If the game crashes right after a battle and you've asked your wife for children then it is due to a spelling error in one of that wife's children.
+  a.
+I just ran into this problem where I had a mispelling in one of Rina's children.

 Crash List
 ----------